dbart01/Spyder/README.md

     --T com.company.app \
     --m Hey
 ```
+### Installation
+Clone / download the repo.
+Build the Xcode project.
+Doing so will automatically install the `spyder` binary to `/usr/local/bin`.
 ### Help
 Spyder features a comprehensive summary of available options and their usage.
 Just type:
 ```